Action Needed

 On December 23, 2017, President Trump signed the Tax Cuts and Jobs Act (P.L.
 115-97), the first major rewrite of the tax code since 1986.
 While the final bill retained tax-exempt status for municipal bonds, it eliminated the tax-exempt status of advance refunding bonds.

 Prior to this elimination, advance refunding bonds made up about a third of the municipal bond marketplace, with over $475 billion in advance refunding bonds issued between 2012 and 2017.
-Over that time frame, municipalities saved more than $14 billion of taxpayer money through this financing tool.
+Over that time frame, municipalities saved more than $14 billion in taxpayer money through this financing tool.

 Key Talking Points

-• A fundamental feature of the first federal tax code from 1913, tax-exempt financing is used by state and local governments to raise capital to finance capital improvements and other projects, including infrastructure facilities that are vitally important to sustained economic growth.
+• A fundamental feature of the first federal tax code from 1913, tax-exempt financing is used by state and local governments to raise capital to finance capital improvements and other projects, including infrastructure facilities that are vitally important to sustained economic growth

 • Advance refunding bonds allow local governments to be good stewards of taxpayer dollars and should also be tax-exempt.
 Advance refunding bonds accounted for roughly one third of the municipal bond marketplace from 2012-2016.

 • Advance refunding bonds save counties and taxpayers money.
-States and municipalities issued $475 billion in advance refunding bonds from 2012 to 2017, saving more than $14 billion.
+States and municipalities issued $457 billion in advance refunding bonds from 2012 to 2017, saving more than $14 billion.

 Related News